zephyrproject-rtos/trusted-firmware-m/docs/technical_references/tfm_fwu_service.rst

 Implement the FWU functionality in the non-secure side
 ======================================================
-The Firmware Update APIs listed in `User interfaces`_ can also be implemented in the non-secure side.
+The APIs listed in PSA Firmware Update API spec [1]_ can also be implemented in the non-secure side.
 The library model implementation can be referred to for the non-secure side implementation.

 Pros and Cons for Implementing FWU APIs in Secure Side
 ======================================================